sigstore/cosign/README.md

 ## Storage Specification

-`cosine ` stores signatures in an OCI registry, and uses a naming convention (tag based on the sha256 of what we're signing) for locating the signature index.
+`cosign ` stores signatures in an OCI registry, and uses a naming convention (tag based on the sha256 of what we're signing) for locating the signature index.

 <p align="center">